agustinparrotta/design-patterns/README.md

 Notes:

 - Useful to provide framework users with a simple means of extending standard functionality using inheritance.
+- Mainly, it allows us to reuse code, and it also makes our objects more flexible and easier to change while preserving polymorphism.

 Importance: 4
+Recommended: 5

 ### 3.10.
 Visitor